Yengas/yengas.github.io/content/docker-compose-node.md

     volumes:
       # Make the data persistent in a named volume.
       - database-storage:/var/lib/mysql
-      # Add startup state for the Mariadb container.
+      # Add startup data for the Mariadb container.
       - ./database/backup:/docker-entrypoint-initdb.d
     networks:
       # Add to the server network